Gluten-Free Naan with Shallots and Herbs: A Fabulous Flatbread Recipe

 MAKES 10 FLATBREADS Yes, you read right.
-Even if you’re gluten-free you can have naan, that luscious Indian flatbread, thanks to the author of the GF/vegetarian blog Beard & Bonnet.
+Even if you’re gluten-free you can have naan, that luscious Indian flatbread, thanks to Meg van der Kruik, the author of tasty alternative eating website This Mess is Ours.
 Bonus: it’s so good, it needs no embellishment.

 1/2 cup warm water (110°F)